Best Meeting Time: Sydney to Dubai

 Tips for Scheduling Across Sydney and Dubai

-- During Ramadan, Dubai working hours are reduced by 2 hours each day under UAE law; confirm the adjusted end time before sending invites.
+- During Ramadan, Dubai working hours shorten by 2 hours under UAE law; confirm Dubai counterparts' adjusted finish time before booking.

 Public Holidays and Working Weeks